 5. Relieves Muscle Pain and Spasms

 Almost everybody has likely experienced discomfort in his or her muscles at some point.
 Because almost every part of the body has muscle tissue, this type of pain can be felt practically anywhere.
 A study done at the Department of Pharmacology of Natural Substances and General Physiology in Italy found that hyssop oil had muscle-relaxing activity when it was tested on guinea pig and rabbit intestines.
 The hyssop oil treatment inhibited contractions and reduced the amplitude of spontaneous movements.
-Hyssop oil’s antispasmotic properties helps treat muscle aches, cramps and charley horses naturally.
+(8) Hyssop oil’s antispasmotic properties can help treat muscle aches, cramps and charley horses naturally.

 6. Supports Healthy Immune Response